 Dean's Office contact: Ivy Mason

-Professional leave.
-The Dean's Office distributes information and application instructions concerning professional leave of absence with pay (sabbatical leave) to departments at the beginning of Autumn Quarter.
+Sabbatical leave.
+The Dean's Office distributes information and application instructions concerning sabbatical leaves (formerly paid professional leave) to departments at the beginning of Autumn Quarter.
 The total percentage of leaves with pay in any one year is limited by the Legislature.
 Applications are prepared by the individual faculty members and are approved or denied by the department chair; the approved applications are forwarded to the Dean's Office for competitive review.
 There is one consideration period for review of leave applications by the Dean's Office, normally occurring at the end of Autumn Quarter (see Calendar of annual due dates).

-A faculty member is eligible for a professional leave not earlier than the seventh year of service to the University or not earlier than the seventh year after return from a previous professional leave.
-Assistant Professors are not eligible for paid professional leave until they have been reviewed and approved for promotion and tenure.
+A faculty member is eligible for a sabbatical leave not earlier than the seventh year of service to the University or not earlier than the seventh year after return from a previous sabbatical leave.
+Assistant Professors are not eligible for paid sabbatical leave until they have been reviewed and approved for promotion and tenure.

 The leave may be spread out over more than one academic year (e.g., one quarter in each of three successive years); the faculty member then is eligible for an equivalent amount of leave (e.g., one quarter) seven years after the year in which the initial portion of the leave was taken.
 When a leave is intended to be spread out over more than one academic year, a new leave application should be submitted for each year.